 - Research whether these sites have writing guidelines.
 If you discover pages about guest blogging, you will often find the guidelines linked or described there as well.
 Review the site’s guest posting guidelines for pieces of information required in your pitch.
 Some editors require the inclusion of writing samples and topic ideas.

 - Don’t ever submit an article without reading and respecting the guest post guidelines.
 This may not only result in rejection of your contribution, but may also result in damaged credibility.
 Popular sites receive dozens of submissions every day, and articles that don’t adhere to the guidelines are a perfect opportunity for editors to minimize the time spent wading through submissions – by deleting pitches mercilessly.

 - Always personalize your pitch.
-Make sure to spell the blogger’s and editor’s name correctly.
+Make sure to spell the blogger’s and editor’s name correctly and be careful to find the right email address.
 I’m tired of being addressed as “Hi”, “Hey”, “Dear Webmaster”, or “To Whom It May Concern” and reading flattering words about my site, only to find hints that the email is a generic marketer’s email.
 Again, this is a high quality site you are reaching out to, and you should really feel privileged to guest post there FOR FREE.
 Take the time to make it count.